ente-io/ente/web/docs/deploy-new.md

 standard Cloudflare conception of a single "production" branch doesn't work for us.

-Instead, we use tie each deployment to a branch names.
+Instead, we tie each deployment to a branch name.
 Note that we don't have to actually create the branch or push to it, this branch name is just used as the the `branch` parameter that gets passed to `cloudflare/pages-action`.

 Since our root pages project is `ente.pages.dev`, so a branch named `foo` would be available at `foo.ente.pages.dev`.